Exemption from the CO2 levy

 Operators of greenhouse gas-intensive installations from sectors of the economy that have a high tax burden in relation to their value, and whose international competitiveness would be greatly undermined as a result, can be exempted from the CO2 levy.
 In return they commit themselves to reducing their greenhouse gas emissions (reduction commitment).
 The relevant sectors of the economy are referred to in Annex 7 of the CO2 Ordinance.

 The Confederation exempts an installation operator upon request.
-In return the installation operator commits to reducing its greenhouse gas emissions without interruption by 2020.
-Only at the end of the commitment period, in 2021, will it be conclusively determined whether the target is met.
+In return the installation operator commits to reducing its greenhouse gas emissions without interruption.
+Only at the end of the commitment period will it be conclusively determined whether the target is met.
 This gives the operator with a reduction commitment some flexibility to smooth out annual production fluctuations.
 If large, permanent changes are made during the commitment period, the Confederation may re-assess the targets.

 In addition to in-house measures, an installation operator can have foreign certificates counted to a limited extent.
 If this reduced the emissions more than expected, however, the Confederation may issue it attestations under certain conditions.
 The attestations can be sold but cannot be counted towards the operator's own reduction commitment.